soojeong-park-ca/natours-sass-project/README.md

 ### Features

-Some features from the website/app :
+Some features from the website :

-- Structuring SASS files using `7-1 Pattern`;
+- Structuring SASS files using **7-1 Pattern**;
-- Using **`reusable CSS Grid`** with different number of columns to organize contents;
+- Using **reusable CSS Grid** with different number of columns to organize contents;
 - Using **`<figure>`** HTML tag and **`shape-outside`**, **`clip-path`** CSS properties to have text content float around an image;
 - **Rotating cards** for different tour products using **`transform: rotate()`** and `backface-visibility: hidden`;
 - video element as a background image for a section;
+- **Custom Radio Inputs** used in booking form;
+- **Custom Checkbox Input** used to make navigation menu;
+- Some JS functions for testimonial slider, navigation, and opening / closing modal popups using Vanilla Js

 ### Screenshots